sztrzask/maklipsa.github.io/_posts/2019-07-22-Modeling-version-and-temporary-state-in-noSQL-databases.md

 The problem of storing draft state and auditing is not limited to noSQL databases, and as [previously](/How-to-model-hierarchical-data-in-noSQL-datababases/), below patterns can be applied to SQL modeling.
 But because noSQL databases are, in most cases, lacking transactionality over multiple partitions, the problem is harder there.
 Making it more interesting :)
 Additionally, smart use of neet features of noSQL databases allows for a novel solution.

-# The problem (s)
+# The problem(s):

 ## Problem 1: Storing temporary state

 Most developers cringe when they hear about storing temporary state, but can't imagine living without `Save as draft` in Gmail, or git stash :)
+Give the users what You expect.
-A few use-cases :
+A  different few use-cases :

 - The user can edit a document and save it as a draft.
 That draft can be later on committed or discarded.
 - UI flow requires a page reload when working on a single object.
 I know that we have SPA applications now, but not everywhere and we might be switching between different systems, or refactoring a legacy system.
 - Our document validation logic is quite complex, requires external HTTP calls, takes a long time to execute, and sometimes requires retries.
-Since we are good developers, we don’t execute the logic during save, but schedule a background task.
+Since we are good developers, we don’t run that logic during saving but save as draft, schedule a background task to do the validation.
 If something fails, we notify the user - a good UX.

 <!--MORE-->